HB 1117-FN - AS AMENDED BY THE HOUSE

 I. A licensed health care provider shall not be subject to disciplinary action, professional sanction, or civil or criminal liability for:

-(a) Communicating with a patient, another provider, or the public about emerging medical research, experimental treatments, innovative therapies, or off-label uses of medications, provided the communication is made in good faith and not knowingly false or misleading.
+(a) Communicating with a patient, another health care provider, or the public about emerging medical research, experimental treatments, innovative therapies, or off-label uses of FDA-approved medications, provided the communication is made in good faith and not knowingly false or misleading.

 (b) Recommending, prescribing, or utilizing a therapy that is not part of the current standard of care, so long as: